section-engineering-education/engineering-education/articles/tuples-data-structure-python/index.md

 ### Applications of Tuples
 - Tuples are especially used as protection against modification.
 Since they are immutable, we can use tuples to write-protect data.

 - When iterating over a tuple, a considerable performance gain is observed when we compare it to lists.
 This is more evident when the size of the tuple is large.
-Using the `timeit` module in python, we see that tuples are considerably faster to iterate when compared to lists.
+Using the `timeit` module in Python, we see that tuples are considerably faster to iterate when compared to lists.

 ![Tuple Performance](/engineering-education/tuples-data-structure-python/tuples-performance.png)